Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Now that the mother is dead, the daughter attempts to try and understand the life she led.
-One of the major themes in the poem is grief and the stages one has to go through in order to deal with the passing away of a mother.
+Now that the mother has passed away, the daughter attempts to try and understand the life she led.
+One of the major themes in the poem is grief and the stages one has to go through in order to deal with the death of a mother.

 - All the while there is this feeling that things aren't quite as they should be, that the daughter's relationship with her mother was distant and detached.
-As the poem progresses, the speaker's language and approach to her mother's death changes.
+As the poem progresses, the speaker's language and approach to her mother's death changes in tone.

 It's as if there's an internal struggle going on, an attempt to clarify the mother's role in her life.
 Strong imagery comes into play as the narrative intensifies.
 The syntax alters to reflect hesitancy and emotional disturbance.

 This is the hallmark of the poet Beer.
 The reader can get so close to the inner workings yet never close enough to experience open confession or a heart on a sleeve.
 Out and out confession would be one step too far.
 Cool detachment and tight unsentimental control are preferred.

 There is also a weird kind of irony in this poem.
 It's evident that the relationship between mother and daughter was emotionally cold, yet near the end of the poem the mother is speaking to the daughter, communicating with her, telling her of love held back and opportunities taken.
 All a bit too late, all a bit eerie.

 So, a neatly structured poem, with order and formality masking the rather unusual content, climaxing in the odd twist of the final stanza.

 The Lost Woman was written in 1982, appearing in the London Review of Books, and published in Collected Poems, 1990.

 My mother went with no more warning